Hack This Site: Extended Basic – Mission 5

 sed -E "s/eval/safeeval/g" <exec.php >tmp && touch OK

 Without the g, the script only replaces one instance of eval.
-The script has multiple instances of eval so the script files to complete its purpose.
+The script has multiple instances of eval so the script fails to complete its purpose.
 Fun challenge.

-Dear Friend, welcome to HaXeZ where today we will be looking at the Hack This Site Extended Basic mission 4.
+Hello world, welcome to haxez where today we will be looking at the Hack This Site Extended Basic mission 4.
 This mission is another programming mission that requires you to examine the source code of an application to determine its output.
 Again, please be advised that I’m terrible at programming so my explanation might be terrible.

 The image below shows the introduction message and explains that sometimes we may need to decipher a language.
 Furthermore, it explains that sometimes the language may not be on google or encrypted in some way.